BLCM/bl3mods/Apocalyptech/README.md

   spawn rate a bit, to be able to have a bit of a breather occasionally.
   This just cuts their spawn rate back a bit, while keeping them in the game.
+- `all_event_spawns.txt` - Makes it so that all event spawn modifications will be active at once, which currently means Bloody Harvest, Broken Hearts, and Revenge of the Cartels.
+Make sure this appears *after* any mod which enables the events, otherwise it'll get overwritten.
+  Enemies *can* be both Haunted and Cartel at the same time!
+Should not actually require that any events be active for this to work.
+- `expanded_event_spawners_*.txt` - These three mods basically expand the
+  areas in which the event spawn modifications take place, so that they all apply to the widest possible area.
+For instance, ordinarily Cartel operatives won't show up in Voracious Canopy, but with this they will.
+  Ordinarily Bloody Harvest and Broken Hearts wouldn't show up in DLC2, but they will with this.
+This doesn't enable them *globally* -- Covenant Pass and Droughts won't have any -- but they'll all be active in as big an area as possible (so far).
+Doesn't do anything unless an event or my `all_event_spawns` mod is active.

 ## Main Menu